On this page:

 - Rehabilitation Counseling students are required to complete a total of 6 graduate credits of RHB 8670 for a minimum of 600 hours at the internship site.

 Following are deadlines for practicum and internship application (Appendix I), proof of professional liability insurance, program of study, and unofficial academic transcript.
 Contract (Appendix II), supervisor information sheet (Appendix III), copy of supervisor's license, site information sheet (Appendix IV), and copies of counselor trainee application form (for those working toward a PC or PCC license or working at a community mental health center) are due two weeks later.
 Questions should be addressed before the due dates.
 Deadlines are firm.
 No exceptions!

 Artifacts are required for all majors.
 Information regarding artifacts (strands) can be found in the practicum and internship manuals for each major.
 It is important to review this information before submitting artifacts.
 School Counseling majors upload artifacts in TK20 (Information regarding required artifacts are introduced in CNL 6620 Problems in Student Behavior and Development).

 Artifacts are assignments from select classes that are prerequisites to practicum/internship.
 These specific assignments must be submitted and kept on-file for advisor review, in order to comply with University requirements.
 Below are checklists for the artifact requirements for each specialization.
 Please review in order to know which assignments must be submitted as artifacts.

 Information on various companies offering liability insurance is available in 108 Allyn Hall.
 You do not need to be a member of a professional organization in order to get insurance.
 However, students are encouraged to join their respective professional organization.

-If you have any questions please contact your Program Advisor or the Graduate Assistant for practicum and internships.
+If you have any questions please contact your Program Advisor or contact the department of Human Services.

 Fax: (937) 775-2042